 Yes, all products on the website are in stock and ready to ship from our warehouse in Southern California.
 Sold out items are marked and cannot be ordered.

 Orders are usually shipped out within 24 hours except on weekends.
 All orders placed before 8AM Pacific time will ship the same day otherwise they will ship on the next business day.

 For USPS priority, it will usually arrive in 1-3 business days but it is not guaranteed.

-For Fedex Ground, it will usually arrive in 1-5 business days.
-For residential locations, Fedex will deliver Tuesday-Saturday and for business locations, Fedex will deliver Monday-Friday.
+For UPS Ground, it will usually arrive in 1-5 business days.
+UPS will deliver Monday-Friday.
 Please refer to the chart below for ground delivery times.

-For Fedex Express, depending on the service chosen it will arrive in 1-3 business days.
-Fedex Express only delivers Monday-Friday; we do not offer Saturday delivery service.
+For UPS express shipments, depending on the service chosen it will arrive in 1-3 business days.
+UPS express shipments are only delivered Monday-Friday; we do not offer Saturday delivery service.
 If you are not sure please Contact Us to get the exact date of arrival.

 Due to the nature of RC products, the manufacturers do not offer warranty.
 We offer a 15 day warranty that covers DOA (Dead On Arrival) and factory defects only.
 We do not offer warranty on any products beyond that timeframe.

 Please refer to the Shipping and Returns page for our return/exchange policy.